ifesdjeen/ifesdjeen.github.com/articles/language_is_not_important.md

 Other than that - the tools that you're using aren't that important.
 The most important stuff is going on in your brain.
 Despite the current hype and global love to immutability, the concept has been around for a long time.
-Pure functions were known for longer time than computers existed.
+Pure functions were known for the longer time than computers existed.
 And trust me, there will be many new languages that will implement things in a better, more interesting way, and bring you ever-more fun.
-Although, most of the time, I do not buy the agrument "older is better".
+Although, most of the time, I do not buy the argument "older is better".

 Except for chasing new languages won't get you anywhere.
 Yes, there